rootinc/laravel-azure-middleware/README.md

 As of version 0.7.0, there was added the possibility to get the Azure URL.
 For example, if you need to modify the Azure URL so that it also passed the user's email to Azure as a parmeter.

-Building off [Extended Installation](#extended-installation), in our `AzureAuthentication` class, you could do something like this:
+Building off [Extended Installation](#extended-installation), in the `AzureAuthentication` class, you could do something like this:

 ```php
 <?php